qmlbook/qmlbook/en/ch01/index.rst

 .. note::

-    Each element has properties, e.g. an image has a ``width``, ``height`` but also other properties like a ``source`` property.
-The size of the image element is automatically deduced from the image size.
-Otherwise we would need to set the ``width`` and ``height`` property to some useful pixel values.
+    Each element has properties, e.g., an image has ``width`` and ``height`` properties (each holding a count of pixels), and also other properties such as a ``source`` property.
+Since the size of the image element is automatically derived from the image size, we don't need to set the ``width`` and ``height`` properties ourselves.

-    The most standard elements are located in the ``QtQuick`` module which we include in the first line with the import statement.
+    The most standard elements are located in the ``QtQuick`` module which is made available by the import statement at the start of the ``.qml`` file.

-    The ``id`` special property is optional and contains an identifier to reference this element later in other places in the document.
+    The ``id`` is a special optional property that contains an identifier which can be used to reference its associated element elsewhere in the document.
 Important: An ``id`` property cannot be changed after it has been set and it cannot be set during runtime.
-Using ``root`` as the id for the root-element is just a habit by the author and makes referencing the top-most element predictable in larger QML documents.
+Using ``root`` as the id for the root-element is just a convention used in this book which makes referencing the top-most element predictable in larger QML documents.

-The foreground elements pole and pin wheel of our user interface are placed as separate images.
+The foreground elements representing the pole and the pin wheel in the user interface are included as separate images.

 .. figure:: src/showcase/images/pole.png
 .. figure:: src/showcase/images/pinwheel.png

-The pole needs to be placed in the horizontal center of the background towards the bottom.
-And the pinwheel can be placed in the center of the background.
+We want to place the pole horizontally in the center of the background, but offset vertically towards the bottom.
+And we want to place the pinwheel in the middle of the background.

-Normally your user interface will be composed of many different element types and not only image elements like in this example.
+Although this beginners example only uses image elements, as we progress you will create more sophisticated user interfaces that are composed of many different element types.

 .. code-block:: qml